kbaggen/SPINDELMATE/README.md

 An ESP32, a usb cord and a TickTax box to hold it all, and ensure some moisture protection.
 A magnet can help hold it in place, so you might consider to glue one on for metal fermenters.
 Currently, it have been tested with ESP32 DevKit1, ESP32S NodeMCU, and Wemos ESP32 D1 Mini.
 If you wish to use the TempControl function you will need Shelly Plugs and/or Sonoff BASIC R3 the later setup in DIY mode.

 ### Installing and Download
 As TILTPILLHUB run on same database as iBLOPPER you can see how to setup and install at => https://iblopper.bubble-logger.com/iblopper-esp32-building/.
-The Binfile and files to setup you will find under releases.
+The Binfile and files to setup you will find under releases at GITHUB.

 > 1. Install CP210x USB to UART Bridge VCP Drivers, if not already done.
 > 2. Ensure ESP32 is pugged into USB.